 New construction and renovations are undertaken not just with the next few years in mind, but with an eye on the next century, as well.
 These are facilities that will withstand the test of time.
 Their initial price is considerable, but in the long run, they are a tremendous bargain.
-Future donors need not worry about replacing what our generation will have left to them.
+Future donors need not worry about replacing what our generation will have left for them.

 New Science Center

 The Science Center offers new opportunities for innovative science education, and further advances Carthage’s commitment to exceptional research experiences for undergraduates.
 The center provides state-of-the-art facilities for study in the natural sciences and provides new ways for students and faculty to collaborate on forefront research.

 THE OAKS VILLAGE

 Completed Summer 2012

 The Oaks Village houses undergraduates, with six buildings available.
 Finishing touches were applied in summer 2012.
 Naming opportunities are still available.
 Contact the Office of Institutional Advancement for more information.

 The 46,000-square-foot new student union has literally transformed community life at Carthage.
 It has become a community center on par with the College’s other academic, recreational, and residential facilities.